Last Updated: February 4, 2020

 Upholding a strong Peranakan heritage, the recipe here at True Blue Cuisine is passed down from the chef-owner’s great-grandmother.
 At this bakery along Armenian Street, they crimp the patterns on the pineapple tarts by hand.

 The Pineapple Tarts (S$38/box of 12 pieces) from this bakery are huge and chewy with a thin tart crust.
 On top of that, the pineapple jam is dense with a solid sweet flavour.
-The light and crumbly crust contrasts well with the pineapple jam bringing out the essence of the delicacy.
+The light and crumbly crust serve as a good contrast with the pineapple jam further accentuating the best parts of this delicacy.

 True Blue Cuisine: 49 Armenian Street, Singapore 179937 | Tel: +65 6440 0449 | Opening Hours: 10am – 7pm (Sat – Thu), 10am – 9pm (Fri) | Website

-Launched in the market not long ago in 2014, they’ve been voted as one of the Top 3 Yummiest Pineapple Tarts in 2015 by The Sunday Times.
-Bakerzin’s traditional Yuanbao Pineapple Tarts (S$29.80/box of 21 pieces) as well as the all-new Parmesan Cheese Pineapple Tarts (S$29.80/box of 21 pieces) are must-try delicacies this Lunar New Year.
+Launched in 2014, Bakerzin has been voted as one of the Top 3 Yummiest Pineapple Tarts in 2015 by The Sunday Times.
+Bakerzin’s traditional Yuanbao Pineapple Tarts (S$29.80/box of 21 pieces), as well as the all-new Parmesan Cheese Pineapple Tarts (S$29.80/box of 21 pieces), are must-try delicacies this Lunar New Year.

 Biting into the Yuanbao Pineapple Tart releases the fruity flavours of unadulterated pineapple jam.
-With its shape and design that looks like a real ingot, each piece of this savoury treat provides guaranteed satisfaction to your taste buds and the festive spirit.
+With its shape and design resembling an ingot, each piece of this savoury treat will be guaranteed satisfaction to your taste buds and add to the festive spirit.